GeorgeBisas/ChessGameConsole/README.md

 # ChessGameConsole
-A console chess game developed in java
+A console chess game developed in java!